 When life gives you lemons (something unexpected or unfortunate), make lemonade (the best of a bad situation).

-Now, this isn’t the main point, but I don’t get what people from the past had against lemons.
+Now, this isn’t the main point, but what did people in the past have against lemons?
 There’s so much to love about them!
 Freshly squeezed lemon juice adds an acidic zing to countless recipes.
 A glass of lemon water every morning has several documented health benefits.
 Yet, for some reason, they’re the poster child for dire circumstances and busted cars.

-At any rate, we’re here for the proverb, not to disparage actual lemons.
+At any rate, we’re here for the expression, not to disparage actual lemons.
 And as far as the metaphor is concerned, a lemon is something you didn’t ask for and probably don’t want.

 What it comes down to is expectations.
 If you’re expecting one thing (say, something sweet) and you end up with something different altogether (like something puckeringly sour), you might be a little less than jazzed about it.

 Dealing with those expectations is the goal when life gives you lemons.
 When you needed, wanted, or expected one thing, and life gave you something else.

 The idea behind the adage is simple: If your day didn’t turn out the way you had hoped, that’s okay.
 Just adapt, be grateful, and keep going with the day you have.

 The sentiment is well-meaning.
 People who tell you to make lemonade generally want to inspire you to make the best of a bad situation.
 The problem is, it can make you feel like you were wrong to be uncomfortable in the first place.
 That’s why this advice borders on toxic positivity.